-OUR OPINION IS BASED on existing law, which is subject to change.
-Such opinion is further based on our knowledge of facts as of the date hereof.
-We assume no duty to update or supplement our opinion to reflect any facts or circumstances that may thereafter come to our attention or to reflect any changes in any law that may thereafter occur or become effective.
-Moreover, our opinion is not a guarantee of result and is not binding on the Internal Revenue
+OUR OPINIONS ARE BASED on existing law, which is subject to change.
+Such opinions are further based on our knowledge of facts as of the date hereof.
+We assume no duty to update or supplement our opinions to reflect any facts or circumstances that may thereafter come to our attention or to reflect any changes in any law that may thereafter occur or become effective.
+Moreover, our opinions are not a guarantee of result and are not binding on the Internal Revenue Service; rather, such opinions represent our legal judgment based upon our review of existing law that we deem relevant to such opinions and in reliance upon the representations and covenants referenced above.